vnephologist/nexthol-xiiot/index.rst

 #.
 On the ai-inference-service-demo data pipeline tile, click **Actions**, then **Edit**.

-   This data pipeline will look very similar to the youtube-8m-object-detection pipeline used in the earlier excercise.
+   This data pipeline will look very similar to the youtube-8m-object-detection pipeline used in the earlier exercise.
 However, there's one major difference.
    Take notice of the transformation function used in this pipeline.
 It's named **ml_objectdetect_func-python**.

-   To better understand how the AI Inferencing Service works, first take a look at the **objdetect_func-python** used in the youtube-8m-object-detection data pipeline in the earlier excercise, then compare it to the **ml_objectdetect_func-python** function.
+   To better understand how the AI Inferencing Service works, first take a look at the **objdetect_func-python** used in the youtube-8m-object-detection data pipeline in the earlier exercise, then compare it to the **ml_objectdetect_func-python** function.

 #.
 Click :fa:`remove` to close the data pipeline without making any changes.